Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 3: Turn the Tide

-As a :rsc-b: Bonus Action, you can bolster injured creatures with your Channel Divinity.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can bolster injured creatures with your Channel Divinity.
 Each creature of your choice that can hear you within 30 feet of you regains hit points equal to 1d6 + your Charisma modifier (minimum of 1).

 ### Level 7: Aura of Allegiance